Retr0Wawe/simple-RAT-tool/README.md

 ### 2)You can export dll from your program and run it there:
 #### This is how it will look on assembler(FASM):
+Note: the program must be in the same directory with the dll!

 ```asm
 format PE console